TnTech-ECE/S25_Team4_MyCapstoneProject/detaildesign power.md

   **Estimated runtime ≈ 283 hours**
   (**~11.8 days**) when ESP32 is awake for 1 minute and asleep for 4 minutes in each 5-minute cycle.

-  This runtime meets and far exceeds the required 72-hour threshold under your detailed design.

   **Conclusion**: